antonioortegajr/Funafuti-Brass-Quail-/docs/notes/twigNotes.md

-charAt##Twig Notes
+##Twig Notes

+###Slides

+Slide
+Create your own details page templates.

+Create with twig

+####code

-Using twigs templating is pretty straight forward
+Using twigs templating is pretty straight forward, but let's start with the basics.

 In the example code you see we have some normal IDX values like address, price, etc...

 In the IDX system these values would be filled in from our database using the listing ID for the db look up.